 Our house feels more like a home already.

-If you want to know how to deal with odor issues in your own home in true DIY fashion, I’ll show you the steps we took!
+If you want to know how to deal with odor issues in your own home in true DIY fashion, I’ll show you the steps we followed.

-(And be sure to do your own research for your particular situation before deciding how you will treat your home!)
+Just be sure to do your own research for your particular situation before deciding how you will treat your home!

 Step 1 – Thoroughly Clean all Hard Surfaces with a Vinegar Solution